 Mash efficiency must also be factored in.
 Efficiency is determined by how well your equipment and brewing process extracts sugars from the malts during the mash/lauter process.

-In reality, the OG calculation looks like this because no homebrew operation is 100% efficient (most are in the 80% range).
+In reality, the OG calculation looks like this because no homebrew operation is 100 percent efficient (most are in the 80 percent range).

 Original Gravity = Amount of Extract x PPG x Efficiency / Batch Size

 Homebrewers love abbreviations!
 Once you have your OG, brew your beer and figure out your FG, only then is it time to calculate your ABV.

 The formula for estimating the alcohol by volume of a beer is easy when you have the two gravity numbers: